 - His singing voice is also in a pseudo-Jamaican accent, whilst his screaming voice has a mild Welsh accent (like his speaking voice).

-- Metal Scream: uses type 1 and type 2 very frequently.
+- Metal Scream: Types 1 and 2 are utilized very frequently.

 - Mind Screw: Benji's lyrics can be quite hard to understand because he uses a lot of Jamaicanisms and slang words, coupled with his occasional Motor Mouth tendencies.

-- New Sound Album: Union Black introduced Dubstep influences to their sound.
+- Union Black introduced Dubstep influences to their sound.

 - Reggae: "Guntalk" sounds like it could have come straight off a Bob Marley album.

-- Sampling: "The Fear".
-It's based around samples from The Clash song "London Calling".
+- "The Fear" is based around samples from The Clash song "London Calling".

-- Signature Style: Hard-hitting metal with hip-hop beats and reggae rapping.
+- Signature Style: Heavy riffs, electronic beats and reggae/dancehall vocals.
 Benji Webbe has jokingly called it "Nu-reggae" in the past.

 - Soprano and Gravel: Benji does both.

-- Surprisingly Gentle Song: A few: "The Fear" and "Guntalk" are the two most obvious examples.
+- Surprisingly Gentle Song: A few: "The Fear", "Guntalk", "We Live" and the Big Tings version of "Saying It Now" are the most obvious examples.